Actinophryid: Description

 Actinophryids are largely aquatic protozoa with a spherical cell body and many needle-like axopodia.
 They resemble the shape of a sun due to this structure, which is the inspiration for their common name: heliozoa, or "sun-animalcules".
 Their bodies, without arms, range in size from a few tens of micrometers to slightly under a millimeter across.

 The outer region of cell body is often vacuolated.
 The endoplasm of actinophryids is less vacuolated than the outer layer, and a sharp boundary layer may be seen by light microscopy.
 The organisms can be either mononucleate, with a single, well defined nucleus in the center of the cell body, or multinucleate, with 10 or more nuclei located under the outer vacuolated layer of cytoplasm.
 The cytoplasm of actinophryids is often granular, similar to that of Amoeba.

-Actinoprhyid cells may fuse when feeding, creating larger aggregated organisms.
+Actinophryid cells may fuse when feeding, creating larger aggregated organisms.
 Fine granules that occur just under the cell membrane are used up when food vacuoles form to enclose prey.
 Actinophryids may also form cysts when food is not readily available.
 A layer of siliceous plates is deposited under the cell membrane during the encystment process.

 Contractile vacuoles are common in these organisms, which are presumed to use them to maintain body volume by expelling fluids to compensate for the entry of water by osmosis.
 Contractile vacuoles are visible as clear bulges from the surface of the cell body that slowly fill then rapidly deflate, expelling their contents into the environment.

 Axopodia

 The most distinctive characteristic of the actinophryids is their axopodia.
 These axopodia consist of a central, rigid rod which is coated in a thin layer of ectoplasm.
 In Actinophrys the axonemes end on the surface of the central nucleus, and in the multicellular Actinosphaerium they end at or near nuclei.
-The axonemes are composed microtubules arranged in a double spiral pattern characteristic of the order.
-Due to their long, parallel construction these microtubules demonstrate strong birefringence.
+The axonemes are composed of microtubules arranged in a double spiral pattern characteristic of the order.
+Due to their long, parallel construction, these microtubules demonstrate strong birefringence.

 These axopodia are used for prey capture, in movement, cell fusion and perhaps division.
 They are stiff but may flex especially near their tips, and are highly dynamic, undergoing frequent construction and destruction.
 When used to collect prey items, two methods of capture have been noted, termed axopodial flow and rapid axopodial contraction.
 Axopodial flow involves the slow movement of a prey item along the surface of the axopod as the ectoplasm itself moves, while rapid axopodial contraction involves the collapse of the axoneme's microtubule structure.
 This behavior has been documented in many species, including Actinosphaerium nucleofilum, Actinophrys sol, and Raphidiophrys contractilis.
 The rapid axopodial contraction occurs at high speed, often in excess of 5mm/s or tens of body lengths per second.

 The axopodial contractions have been shown to be highly sensitive to environmental factors such as temperature and pressure as well as chemical signals like Ca2+ and colchicine.